chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 01: Intro to Experiment Design and Recommendation Engines/README.md

 - II.
 Matrix Factorization for Recommendations

 Extending on the previous lesson, you will learn about one of the most popular techniques for recommendation engines known as FunkSVD.
 You will also complete a class that brings together a number of techniques to make recommendations for a number of different scenarios.

+### Project
+At the end of this course, you will complete a project that uses data from the IBM Watson Studio platform to make recommendations for which articles a user should engage with!
+Hope you are excited to get started!